-Lake City DUI Driver’s License Suspension Hearings Lawyer
+Lake City DUI Driver’s License Suspension Hearings Attorneys

 There is a lot at stake if you are charged with a DUI, and it is natural to become so concerned about your future that you overlook the important steps you must now take.
 One of those steps is to call the Florida DMV.
 You must contact the Department within 10 days if you want to ask for a driver’s license suspension hearing.